Crossmint/global-wallets/README.md

 **High-level Flow:**
 - User logs in to Portal → gets a non-custodial signer and smart wallet created
-- User clicks "Connect to DApp" button → Portal opens iframe to DApp's main page
+- User clicks "Connect to DApp" button → Portal opens popup to DApp's main page
-- Portal sends its non-custodial signer as a delegated signer to the DApp via iframe
+- Portal sends its non-custodial signer as a delegated signer to the DApp via popup
 - DApp user logs in and adds the delegated signer to their smart wallet
 - DApp sends its wallet address back to Portal
 - Portal can now use the DApp's smart wallet using Portal's signer

 **What you'll learn:**
-- How to implement iframe communication between Portal and DApps
+- How to implement popup communication between Portal and DApps
 - Delegated signer flow for cross-application wallet usage
 - Crossmint wallet integration in a monorepo structure
-- Message-based communication between parent and child windows
+- Message-based communication between parent and popup windows

 ## Architecture
 This is a **pnpm monorepo** with two Next.js applications:

 - **Portal App** (`apps/portal/`) - Runs on `http://localhost:3000`
   - Main Portal platform where users log in
-  - "Connect to DApp" button opens iframe modal to DApp
+  - "Connect to DApp" button opens popup window to DApp
   - Sends delegated signer via postMessage
   - Receives wallet address from DApp

 - **DApp App** (`apps/dapp/`) - Runs on `http://localhost:3001`
   - Represents an external DApp (like Magma)
-  - Main page detects if it's in iframe and adapts UI accordingly
+  - Main page detects if it's in popup and adapts UI accordingly
   - Receives delegated signers from Portal via postMessage
   - Sends wallet address back to Portal after adding delegated signer